 Company Increases Revenues by 83 Percent while Maintaining a 99.3 Percent Retention from Existing Customers

 London and Austin, TX — January 28, 2020 — For the fourth consecutive year, Blue Prism (AIM: PRSM) has reported the fastest revenue growth of all large UK public software companies.
 Reporting on its financial results for the year ending October 31, 2019, the company’s revenue growth performance also stands out among its US and global peer group.
-Selling its Digital Workforce — software that aims to mimic human workers and can automate any business process — in nearly 70 countries and across over 70 commercial sectors, has made Blue Prism one of the most successful technology exports from the UK of all time.
+Selling its Digital Workforce — software that aims to mimic human workers and can automate any business process — to customers across 70 commercial sectors, and with users in more than 170 countries, makes Blue Prism one of the most successful technology exports from the UK of all time.

 Completing its most successful year to date, the company, stated that it closed FY2019 with revenue up 83 percent to £101m, from £55.2m the previous year.
 The company also reported that its customer base increased by 73 percent to 1,677 global enterprise accounts from the previous year.